PrivateCoffee/matrix-gptbot/README.md

 # GPTbot

-GPTbot is a simple bot that uses the [OpenAI Chat Completion API](https://platform.openai.com/docs/guides/chat) to generate responses to messages in a Matrix room.
+GPTbot is a simple bot that uses different APIs to generate responses to messages in a Matrix room.

-It will also save a log of the spent tokens to a DuckDB database (database.db in the working directory, by default).

-Note that this bot does not yet support encryption - this is still work in progress.
+It is called GPTbot because it was originally intended to only use GPT-3 to generate responses.
+However, it supports other services/APIs, and I will probably add more in the future, so the name is a bit misleading.

+## Features

+- AI-generated responses to all messages in a Matrix room (chatbot)
+  - Currently supports OpenAI (tested with `gpt-3.5-turbo`)
+- AI-generated pictures via the `!gptbot imagine` command
+  - Currently supports OpenAI (DALL-E)
+- DuckDB database to store spent tokens

+## Planned features

+- End-to-end encryption support (partly implemented, but not yet working)

 ## Installation